miklevin/MikeLev.in/_posts/2024-10-09-refactoring-advice-from-ai.md

 into some wacky stuff.
 Because an LLM can respond with code or data, that data can be parsed out and unstringified or serialized by Python and data populated or functions executed.
-That means if you ask an LLM for instructions to insert a Todo item, it would respond with the JSON, MicroDataAPI instructions, or whatever we instruct it to express it as, and it can be parsed out and executed.
+That means if you ask an LLM for instructions to insert a Todo item, it would respond with the JSON, MiniDataAPI instructions, or whatever we instruct it to express it as, and it can be parsed out and executed.
 The LLM could also receive the next prompt automatically, carrying the data that was received back from when that code is executed.
 In this way, we can give that